MicrosoftDocs/sdk-api/sdk-api-src/content/dxgi1_6/nn-dxgi1_6-idxgioutput6.md

 ## -description

 Represents an adapter output (such as a monitor).
-The <b>IDXGIOutput6</b> interface exposes a single method to provide specific monitor capabilities.
+The <b>IDXGIOutput6</b> interface exposes  methods to provide specific monitor capabilities.

 ## -inheritance